jalee314/dAEraFinal/README.md

  >     * The tasks you are planning for the first sprint
  >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
+ > Include a navigation diagram for your screens and the layout of each of those screens as described below.
 For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
 (Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
 ![Picture of Navigation Diagram](https://github.com/cs100/final-project-jlee1667-yadam003-shilt003-mmira069/blob/master/img/Navigation_Diagram.jpg)